 Because of the confirmed abnormality of the data, I conducted a Wilcoxon Signed-rank statistic (Zimmerman, 1996; Field, 2011).
 As previously discussed in the Methodology section, the Wilcoxon Signed-rank statistics ranked the data sets and then compared the differences between the two sets.
 The Wilcoxon Signed-rank test confirmed the significance of the difference between the DSI and aDSI reporting Z = -15.626 (p < .05).
-The Wilcoxon Signed-rank effect size estimate r value of .58 (p < .05) provide strong support that these adjustments were statistically and practically significant (Field, 2011; Rosenthal, 1991, p.19).
+The Wilcoxon Signed-rank effect size estimate r value of .58 (p < .05) provide strong support that these adjustments were statistically and practically significant (Field, 2011; Rosenthal, 1991).
 Rosnow and Rosenthal stated a Wilcoxon Signed-rank effect size estimate r value of 0.50 and above is large (2005).

 Published Article Predictive Statistics Results

-RQ3.2: Does document research method, year of publication, author count, word count, and reference count predict membership in low, high or excessive levels of the plagiarism categories for the corpus of sampled published articles?
+RQ3.2: Does document research method, year of publication, author count, word count, and reference count predict membership in low, high, or excessive levels of the plagiarism categories for the corpus of sampled published articles?

-I conducted a multinomial logistic regression (MLR) analysis to predict published article membership outcomes in the DSL.
-The goal of an MLR analysis it to determine what independent variables, or a combination of, influences the probability of a document belonging to one of the three DSLs (see Figure 17).
+I also conducted a multinomial logistic regression (MLR) analysis to predict published article membership outcomes in the DSL.
+The goal of an MLR analysis it to determine what independent variables influence the probability of a document belonging to one of the three DSLs (see Figure 17).

 Overall, within the corpus of 360 published articles, SRT identified 285 cases or 79.2 % in the low plagiarism range, 46 cases or 12.8% in the high plagiarism range, and 29 cases or 8.1% in the excessive plagiarism range.
 However, the document research method “mixed” had only 4 cases in the high DSL and only one in the excessive DSL.
 The research method “other” classification had 15 members in the high DSL and 12 members in the excessive DSL.
 Lee, Ahn, Moon, Kodell and Chen (2013) stated, "Although logistic regression is known to be robust as a classification method and is widely used, it requires that there be more observations than predictors" (p.
 682).